CR0MER/Ecommerce/README.md

 ## Note
-I did use AI to some extent to comprehend some concepts and remember basic syntax or properties(looking at you css).
+I did use AI to some extent to comprehend or relearn some concepts and remember basic syntax or properties(looking at you css).

 To run the project, do:
 ### `npm start`